-The member countries, fully aware of the difficulty of 1. harmonising a stringent energy policy common to all Western countries, are making the maximum effort, together with the United States, Canada and Japan,](1) OR [The member countries, fully aware of the practical constraints on the development of an energy policy common to all Western countries, are making the maximum effort, both in the E.C. and together with other western countries including the United States, Canada and Japan, in the framework of the I.E.A.](2) towards the adoption of convergent energy measures and a common economic strategy.
+1. The member countries, fully aware of the practical constraints on the development of an energy policy common to all western countries, are making the maximum effort, both in the E.C. and together with other western countries including the United States, Canada and Japan, in the framework of the I.E.A. towards the adoption of convergent energy measures and a common economic strategy.
 In this connection, it is sufficient to quote, in addition to the summit meetings of the seven main industrialised countries, the measures agreed by the Energy Ministers of the European Community on 27th November, 1980, and those adopted by the International Energy Agency on 9th December, 1980.